MichaelCurrin/docsify-js-tutorial/docs/README.md

 #### Auto sidebar

 You may choose to display the sidebar, but have it populated automatically from headings on a single HTML file - the homepage (_docs/README.md_).
-This is the way that this project's own docs site is setup.
+This is the way that this project's own docs site is set up.

 This solution is great if you are happy to move all your doc content into a **single** large markdown file, as it means not having to worry about manually updating a navigation bar when you docs change.
 Especially if you have a many files to manage or they are likely to change in name or structure.

 You can also have multiple markdown files in folders, each group with its own sidebar config.

-To setup auto sidebar:
+To set up auto sidebar:

 1. Delete *_sidebar.md*.
 2. Open _index.html_ to edit it.